 Make a "basket" filled with themed items from the dollar store.
 Some ideas include:

-If you already own a camcorder (or can borrow one for free), offer to videotape the wedding rehearsal.
+Everyone has a video on the phone.
+Offer to videotape the wedding rehearsal.
 Most couples hire a professional for the big day, but the rehearsal will also have its own special moments.

 Elsie in North Georgia